ChrisL108/qwen-api/README.md

       "content": [
         {
           "type": "text",
-          "text": "What is the age of this person?"
+          "text": "What is the age of this person?
+Please reply with just the number."
         },
         {
           "type": "image_url",
           "image_url": {
-            "url": "data:image/jpeg;base64,YOUR_BASE64_STRING_HERE"
+            "url": "data:image/jpeg;base64,YOUR_BASE64_STRING_HERE" | "https://example.com/image.jpg"
           }
         }
       ]